-Your physio has been extensively trained to thoroughly assess & diagnose your injury.
+Your physio has been extensively trained to thoroughly assess and diagnose your injury.
 They will give you a step-by-step recovery plan to make your treatment easier for you to understand.
 The most common phases, or steps, that you will go through during your recovery plan are outlined below.
-The order & timing of the phases are tailored individually for you & so may vary form this list.
+The order and timing of the phases are tailored individually for you and so may vary form this list.
 Please feel free to ask your physio if you have any questions about your recovery plan.

-Inflammation is the redness & swelling that occurs whenever you injure yourself.
-Our bodies need inflammation to clean away damaged tissue & start the normal healing process, but we also need to control it.
+Inflammation is the redness and swelling that occurs whenever you injure yourself.
+Our bodies need inflammation to clean away damaged tissue and start the normal healing process, but we also need to control it.
 Reducing your swelling is one of the first big goals of your rehab.
-The time this takes depends on many things such as the severity of your injury, your age, damage to other structures & how quickly you start correct treatment.
+The time this takes depends on many things such as the severity of your injury, your age, damage to other structures and how quickly you start correct treatment.

-Your physio may use R.I.C.E., specific massage to release tight muscles & reduce swelling, taping & activity modification to manage your inflammation.
+Your physio may use R.I.C.E., specific massage to release tight muscles and reduce swelling, taping and activity modification to manage your inflammation.
 Sometimes crutches are needed to reduce the strain on your knee.

-Often the pain & inflammation that are present with acute knee injuries mean that we can’t do all of the tests we need to for your ACL in your initial treatment.
-Also, more than one structure in your knee may be damaged, & this needs to be clarified to give you an accurate diagnosis & recovery plan.
-As your knee settles down we will do further tests that may be needed for your ACL & other structures.
-If the tests that your physio does with you indicate that you have torn your ACL then they will refer you to an orthopaedic surgeon for an MRI scan to confirm the diagnosis, & surgical repair is usually needed.
+Often the pain and inflammation that are present with acute knee injuries mean that we can’t do all of the tests we need to for your ACL in your initial treatment.
+Also, more than one structure in your knee may be damaged, and this needs to be clarified to give you an accurate diagnosis and recovery plan.
+As your knee settles down we will do further tests that may be needed for your ACL and other structures.
+If the tests that your physio does with you indicate that you have torn your ACL then they will refer you to an orthopaedic surgeon for an MRI scan to confirm the diagnosis, and surgical repair is usually needed.

-After your ACL injury/repair your quads muscles normally shut down & become very weak.
-Returning them to their full strength is a vital part of your rehab as it restores your knee control & stability.
+After your ACL injury/repair your quads muscles normally shut down and become very weak.
+Returning them to their full strength is a vital part of your rehab as it restores your knee control and stability.

-This phase often needs to start with you learning how to activate your quads again, & then progresses to strengthening in lying & finally to weight-bearing positions.
-All exercises are done gently & slowly to ensure that you use the right muscles, at the right time & with your leg in the right position.
+This phase often needs to start with you learning how to activate your quads again, and then progresses to strengthening in lying and finally to weight-bearing positions.
+All exercises are done gently and slowly to ensure that you use the right muscles, at the right time and with your leg in the right position.

-Your physio will use very specific exercises & may also use EMG biofeedback & electrical stimulation to ensure your muscles return to correct co-ordination & strength.
+Your physio will use very specific exercises and may also use EMG biofeedback and electrical stimulation to ensure your muscles return to correct co-ordination and strength.

-Your physio may use techniques including stretches, muscle & soft-tissue releases, specific exercises & joint mobilisations to help you regain your range.
+Your physio may use techniques including stretches, muscle and soft-tissue releases, specific exercises and joint mobilisations to help you regain your range.

 Proprioception is your body knowing where it is in space.
-It is a key factor for playing sport & preventing injury because it provides fast reaction times & fine movement control.
-During your ACL tear/repair your proprioception is significantly reduced, & restoring it is essential for injury-free return to your normal activities & sport.
+It is a key factor for playing sport and preventing injury because it provides fast reaction times and fine movement control.
+During your ACL tear/repair your proprioception is significantly reduced, and restoring it is essential for injury-free return to your normal activities and sport.

 Integrated with your proprioception retraining is functional strengthening.
 This phase makes sure that the right muscles are being used in the right combinations to keep your leg in the correct alignment during normal daily activities.
 Your physio may use wobbleboards, minitramps or discs to retrain your proprioception.
 Specifically graded exercises will also be used to combine propioceptive input with functional strengthening.

-This is the last phase of your recovery plan & is essential for getting back to your previous level of performance & preventing re-injury.
-You need to be able to move at full speed & with full force in training first, before returning to your normal level of sport.
-Persisting background weakness or poor co-ordination will lead to inferior performance & increased risk of re-injury.
+This is the last phase of your recovery plan and is essential for getting back to your previous level of performance and preventing re-injury.
+You need to be able to move at full speed and with full force in training first, before returning to your normal level of sport.
+Persisting background weakness or poor co-ordination will lead to inferior performance and increased risk of re-injury.

-This phase is achieved by doing advanced sports-specific strengthening & high speed movements combined with rapidly changing directions.
-Exercises are tailored specifically to your activity to ensure correct technique, co-ordination & strength are restored.
+This phase is achieved by doing advanced sports-specific strengthening and high speed movements combined with rapidly changing directions.
+Exercises are tailored specifically to your activity to ensure correct technique, co-ordination and strength are restored.

-Many clients find that seeing one of our Exercise Physiologists, Strength & Conditioning coaches or Personal Trainers is a great way to build strength, ability & confidence for a smooth return to full sporting activity.
-If Pilates is more your style then our great Sports Pilates program is an ideal way for you to continue to build your stability & strength.
-As well as being an important part of your rehab program these services can help you lift your sports performance whilst staying safer & reducing your risk of future injury.
+Many clients find that seeing one of our Exercise Physiologists, Strength and Conditioning coaches or Personal Trainers is a great way to build strength, ability and confidence for a smooth return to full sporting activity.
+If Pilates is more your style then our great Sports Pilates program is an ideal way for you to continue to build your stability and strength.
+As well as being an important part of your rehab program these services can help you lift your sports performance whilst staying safer and reducing your risk of future injury.